 To start off our sumptuous meal, I ordered the crunchy lobster pizza, and my wife had her favorite soup, lobster bisque.

 This is going to sound weird, but the lobster “pizza” is similar to a Mexican pizza at Taco Bell, in that the base appears to be a crispy fried tortilla, and it’s smothered in cheese, diced tomatoes, and chives.
 I liked the pizza.
 I’m not sure that I loved it, though.
-The chunks of lobster meat were fresh and sweet, and of couse I love lots of cheese.
+The chunks of lobster meat were fresh and sweet, and of course I love lots of cheese.
 The chunks of red onions were a bit much, though.
 An interesting dish, to say the least.
 Here, the lobster bisque is made right in front of you; the creamy bisque is poured on top of lobster chunks sitting in the bottom of the cup.
-I tried just a little bit of it; it was very good, though just a tiny bit on the thin side, as in in needed just a little more cream.
+I tried just a little bit of it; it was very good, though it needed just a little more cream.
 My wife still enjoyed it just the same.

 For the main course, I ordered the 8 oz. peppercorn coated filet, and my wife had the steamed Alaskan king crab.